 Pin nematode eggs hatch, and the nematodes seek the growth tips of the plant’s roots.
 Most often, pin nematodes will be found near the root zone of new and established garden plantings, where they feed throughout their life cycle.

 While different nematodes will seek different host plants, pin nematodes will often cause roots of plants to become stunted.
-This concern leads many growers to ask, “How does one go about controlling pin nematodes?”
+This concern leads many gardeners to ask, “How does one go about controlling pin nematodes?”

 How to Stop Pin Nematodes

 While gardeners may initially be worried that pin nematodes may be feeding on their plants, the process of finding the damage can be difficult.
-In most cases, the damage done by these pests is so minimal that the only pin nematode symptoms that may be noticed is the presence of small lesions within the root system.
+In most cases, the damage done by these pests is so minimal that the only pin nematode symptoms that might be noticed is the presence of small lesions within the root system.
 Even these symptoms may be difficult to identify without digging up and closely examining the plant in question.

-Due to their size, even large infestations show relatively little damage in regards to host plants.
+Due to their size, even large infestations show relatively little damage in regard to host plants.
 While some especially susceptible plants may display delayed growth or marginally smaller harvests, there are generally no recommendations for pin nematode treatment in home gardens.